NiMouh/ApontamentosAAS/Perguntas.md

 ## How to detect Network Anomalies?

 Answer:  To detect network anomalies, network owners must have a concept of expected or normal behavior.
 Detection of anomalies in network behavior demands the continuous monitoring of a network for unexpected trends or events.

+## What are the types of Supervised Learning algorithms to Anomaly Detection?

+Answer: Supervised learning algorithms for anomaly detection include binary classification and multiclass classification.

+## And what are the types of Unsupervised Learning algorithms to Anomaly Detection?

+Answer: Unsupervised learning algorithms for anomaly detection include clustering and blind signal separation.

+## What's an example of a hierarchical clustering algorithm?

+Answer: An example of a hierarchical clustering algorithm is Agglomerative Clustering.

+## What's Blind Source Separation?

+Answer: Blind Source Separation is a technique that separates a set of signals from a set of mixed signals without knowing the source signals.